Jared Leto filmography

 In 2009, he starred in the science fiction drama Mr. Nobody directed by Jaco Van Dormael.
 Critics praised the film's artistry and Leto's acting.
 He later directed the music videos for "Kings and Queens" (2009) and "Hurricane" (2010), which were both nominated for the MTV Video Music Award for Best Direction.
 The latter garnered controversy upon release and was initially censored due to its elements of violence.
 In 2012, Leto made his directorial debut with the documentary film Artifact.
 After a six-year hiatus, he returned to film acting in the 2013 drama Dallas Buyers Club starring together with Matthew McConaughey, for which he received the Academy Award for Best Supporting Actor, Golden Globe Award for Best Supporting Actor – Motion Picture, Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role and a variety of film critics' circle awards.
 Leto then premiered the web series Into the Wild (2014) and the documentary film A Day in the Life of America (2019).
 He also played the Joker in the superhero film Suicide Squad (2016), which was unfavorably reviewed by critics, though Leto's performance was better received.
+Leto would reprise his role as Joker again in Zack Snyder's Director's Cut Justice League.

 In 2021, he played suspected serial killer Albert Sparma in John Lee Hancock's film The Little Things, which earned Leto nominations for a Golden Globe Award and Screen Actors Guild Award—both for Best Supporting Actor.
 The same year, Leto portrays fashion designer and business magnate Paolo Gucci in Ridley Scott's biographical crime drama film House of Gucci, which earned Leto nomination for a Satellite Award and Critics' Choice Movie Award—both for Best Supporting Actor.
-He played the Marvel Comics character Morbius the Living Vampire in the live-action film Morbius released in 2022, part of the Sony's Spider-Man Universe.
+He played the Marvel Comics character Morbius the Living Vampire in the live-action film Morbius released in 2022, part of Sony's Spider-Man Universe.